rickylevan/lambda-up/simple.md

 possible?

-The *comprehending* metric asks how quickly one coder can understand code written by another coder (or when we need to read our own code six months later).
+The *comprehending* metric asks how quickly one coder can understand code written by another coder (or how quickly we can read our own code six months later).
 Is the code a reasonably natural representation of the core abstraction, which is the reason we sat down to code in the first place?
 Or is the code in a sense excessively *encrypted*, filled with incidental complexity and overly concerned with quirks of the underlying